An original one woman show inspired by the life and legacy of record breaking pilot, Amy Johnson

 Jason's two passions are flying and his closest friend, Amy Johnson.
 This is Jason's starting point as he narrates the events and talks with children throughout the day about their work and the progress they are making.

-Three classrooms will be the base for the different activities and after a morning assembly children will access them on a carousel basis.
+Three classrooms will be the base for the different activities and after a morning assembly in the main hall children will access them on a carousel basis.
 Each day will finish with everyone coming together in the hall to showcase work / prep for the next day.
 Workshops are designed to encourage the children to ask questions, apply what they already know and what they will learn, to support each other and to have fun.
 Staff are welcome to bring their own characters to the workshops if they wish!

 If you would like me to collate and display the work produced add £200.

-If a booking is made in collaboration with other schools, the price can go down per school:
+If a booking is made in collaboration with other schools, the price can go down per school.

 May 2020 is the 90th anniversary of Amy's pioneering solo flight to Australia.

 National Curriculum links:

 Women in STEM (Science, Technology, Engineering and Mathematics)

 Women in Engineering